huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 before then, though, we had been given an example that reigns supreme.

 Life isn't easy.
 The very goal of it is to change us, to mold us in to human beings that are far different than that of the status quo.
-Indeed, we have been asked to be kind when the world is rude, humble when most are prideful, patience when most of us grow uneasy after seconds of stillness.
-As a culmination of that we are asked to "Be ye therefore perfect", acting as an eventual hope to the daily focus on improvement.
+Indeed, we have been asked to be kind when the world is rude, humble when most are prideful, patient when most grow uneasy after mere seconds of stillness.
+As a culmination of that, as if the bar wasn't high enough already ,we are asked to "Be ye therefore perfect".
 However, we mustn't act as though Someone didn't come before us and show us the way.
 No - we aren't asked to live in a way that is far different than any of those who have *ever* come before us.
 On the contrary, while He held power beyond comprehension, He also yielded that very kindness, humility, patience, and even perfection that we yearn for.
 In a place where we will be led, either by choice or subconsciously,